kevinkovalchik/RawTools/README.md

 * **Edit** - The Shiny application is temporarily down for some updates.
 [2018-09-26]

 * The RawTools Shiny application has been revamped to use a new interface and to provide functionality for plotting of 'Matrix' and 'chromatogram' outputs.
 Matrix files are generated using the RawTools parse functionality and can be useful for visualizing data temporally across the acquisition.
 Chromatogram files are also generated using the parse functionality, with the `--chro` flag.
-We are working to get the latest version hosted to the web.
 The new application is currently available on GitHub [from here](https://github.com/kevinkovalchik/RawTools/tree/master/documentation/manuscript/RawTools_RShiny_Application).
 [2018-09-26]

 * RawTools now offers support for X!
 Tandem in as a search engine to facilitate calculation of identification-related metrics.
 IdentiPy remains available and the user may decide which search engine they wish to use.
 We are working on updating the help documentation to reflect this addition.
 [2018-09-24]